finnmayhew/The-Revelation-Mission/Sessions/Session4.md

 If the ship is in a dire situation, have the Shabah pull the ship up and away from the Darkened Depths.

 ## Table Notes

+Charbel gave Mu a leech and a salamander

+Charbel says he's interested in getting Mu's help with bait farming

+Brandon wants Lux to get to level 13

+Carcy took her generated sending stones with her

+Sarnos got a water sample near the Darkened Depths

+NOTE: Give Emmett an updated force map

+Reminded Brandon about Tongues, in character with an Insight check

+Mission control saw their poster

+They have rope, Mu's suit, etc. for Carcy to repair when she comes back

+NOTE: Mu did not modify her suit

+They figured out through Tongues that the Shabah want them to "stab" (Sarnos's words) the royal family

+There's like 20 people in the royal family